aspencoyle/hemat_bairdi_transcriptome/output/README.md

 GO-MWU requires two input files - one containing a CSV of accession IDs and p-values, and the other containing a tab-separated file of accession IDs and GO IDs with no repeats.
 This folder contains both files for each parwise comparison we ran through GO-MWU

-## kallisto_libraries_bairdihemat_transcriptomev2.0
+## kallisto_libraries

-Contains kallisto quantifications for each library against an index created from cbai_transcriptomev2.0 (AKA cbai_hemat_transcriptomev2.0)
+Contains kallisto quantifications for each library

 ## kallisto_matrices